AnalyticsZ/analyticsz-gtm-template/README.md

 # AnalyticsZ Browser Tracking Tag for Google Tag Manager

-The AnalyticsZ Browser Tracking Tag connects a Google Tag Manager Web container to an AnalyticsZ website.
-It loads the official AnalyticsZ browser tracker and verifies the installation with a website-specific token generated inside AnalyticsZ.
+The AnalyticsZ Browser Tracking Tag is the official Google Tag Manager template for connecting websites to AnalyticsZ AI Business Analyst.
+It securely installs the AnalyticsZ browser tracker and automatically verifies the connection using a website-specific verification token generated in AnalyticsZ.

 Current release: **1.2.0**